jarpit743/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction Project

-A machine learning project aimed at predicting customer churn using data analysis and classification models, followed by deploying a predictive API using Flask.
+A machine learning project aimed at predicting customer churn using data analysis and classification models, followed by deploying using Flask.

 ## Table of Contents
 1. [Project Overview](#project-overview)